-- Place the previous polarizer (used as an analyzer) in the direction such that the intensity is minimum, then place a quarter-wave plate before, so that one of its neutral axes is aligned with the axis of the analyzer. - Q11 What kind of polarization exits the QWP?
+- Place the previous polarizer (used as an analyzer) in the direction such that the intensity is minimum, then place a quarter-wave plate before, so that one of its neutral axes is aligned with the axis of the analyzer. - Q8 What kind of polarization exits the QWP?
 Why?
-What are the possible directions of this polarization? - Q12 Choosing a handedness of the incident polarization state, make two sketches corresponding to the two possibilities for positioning the slow axis of the quarter-wave plate.
-Give the orientation of the linear polarization exiting the plate in each case. - Q13 Following on the example that you chose previously, by which angle and in which direction should you turn the analyzer in order to reach an extinction in each case (depending on the two possible orientations of the quarter-wave plate)?
-Deduce how the slow axis of the quarter-wave plate should be initially oriented with respect to the analyzer so that the direction and angle of rotation of the analyzer gives exactly the handedness and ellipticity of the polarization state. - Q14 Describe, step by step, a general procedure to analyze a polarization state from the above manipulations and apply it to the vibration produced in Sec.
-2.1 as a validation.
+What are the possible directions of this polarization? - Q9 Choosing a handedness of the incident polarization state, make two sketches corresponding to the two possibilities for positioning the slow axis of the quarter-wave plate.
+Give the orientation of the linear polarization exiting the plate in each case.

+Q10 Following on the example that you chose previously, by which angle and in which direction should you turn the analyzer in order to reach an extinction in each case (depending on the two possible orientations of the quarter-wave plate)?
+Deduce how the slow axis of the quarter-wave plate should be initially oriented with respect to the analyzer so that the direction and angle of rotation of the analyzer gives exactly the handedness and ellipticity of the polarization state.

+Q11 Describe, step by step, a general procedure to analyze a polarization state from the above manipulations .

 Present it to your lab supervisor, using a few sketches.
-This presentation is graded on 5.